lukmuk/particle-size-distribution/README.md

 # Particle-size distribution
-Jupyter notebook showing a way to fit a log-normal distribution to a histogram of a particle-size metric.
+Jupyter notebook showing a way to fit a log-normal distribution to a histogram of a particle-size metric with Python.